vsingh21/exfuturo/src/pages/about.md

 title: "About ex futuro"
 ---

-Ex futuro is a passionate CTF team dedicated to exploring and learning more about cybersecurity.
+ex futuro is a passionate CTF team dedicated to exploring and learning more about cybersecurity.

 ## Team Members